analog-nico/fire-up/README.md

     });
     ```

-    **Result**: The implementation of 'api/rest/users:cached:lazy:profiled:likeCrazy' is used because this implementation is compatible with both interfaces given in the use option.
+    **Result**: The implementation of 'api/rest/users:cached:lazy:profiled:likeCrazy' is used because this interface is the more specific one of both overlapping interfaces given in the `use` option.

 - **Straight forward replacement with only an extended interface available**
   - Implementations are available for the following interfaces: